Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/README.md

 # FERA website content
 ### hosted at [https://f-e-r-a.org](https://f-e-r-a.org)

-Feel free to make a pull resuest or create issues
+Feel free to make a pull request or create issues

 If you are new to markdown, here is a frew online editor [https://pandao.github.io/editor.md/en.html](https://pandao.github.io/editor.md/en.html)